 getting a firm grip on a kicking rabbit and drop it.
 A

-stuffed toy rabbit is a safer and more humane Easter gift especially
+stuffed toy rabbit or a chocolate rabbit is a safer and more humane Easter gift especially

 information about rabbits as house pets hop to

 www.hopperhome.com on the